IRL: INTERACTIONS & RELATIONSHIPS LAB

 RAISE project

-This project in collaboration with the ADAPT LAB leverages 2 weeks' worth of ecological momentary assessments (delivered directly to young adolescents' smart phones) to better understand the role of technology in youth development.
+This project in collaboration with Duke's C-StARR and the ADAPT LAB leverages 2 weeks' worth of ecological momentary assessments (delivered directly to young adolescents' smart phones) to better understand the role of technology in youth development.

 Picture